prestonharberts/fedora-42-config/docs/firefox.md

   - Prime video
     - Icon URL: https://img.icons8.com/?size=100&id=mJTj7Q9EPSVn&format=png&color=000000

 Now, sign in to your Firefox account to sync extensions.
-Sign out of your account once everything is synced, restart the app, and uninstall these extension:
+Sign out of your account once everything is synced, restart the app, and uninstall everything but these extensions:

 - Bitwarden - Free Password Manager
 - Cookie AutoDelete
 - CSS Override by swcolegrove
+- Enter Key For AI by SuperJohn
 - Return YouTube Dislike
 - SponsorBlock - Skip Sponsorships on YouTube
 - uBlock Origin